terrencetec/kontrol/README.rst

   for time-series forecasting and modeling.
 For future model predictive control work.

-While Kontrol was initially created for optimizing KAGRA control systems, the package is also suitable for other gravitational-wave detectors, including LIGO, Virgo, and future detectors, such as the Einstein Telescope due to their similarities.

 To familiarize users with the package, step-by-step
 `tutorials <https://kontrol.readthedocs.io/en/latest/tutorial.html>`_
 are provided.
 Upon finishing the tutorials, the users should be able to convert the scripts into usable ones interfacing real data that can be used for the physical systems.

+While Kontrol was created for setting up active isolation systems for systems in gravitational-wave detectors, it is not exclusive for usage in gravitaional-wave detectors or suspensions.
+The setup of an active isolation system is similar to many control systems.
+Kontrol is coded with no presumption of the system in question.
+So users outside the gravitational-wave and active isolation community may also find this tutorial/package useful.

 - **Documentation:** https://kontrol.readthedocs.io/
 - **Repository:** https://github.com/terrencetec/kontrol.git